digirati-co-uk/iiif-canvas-panel/docs/examples/annotations.md

 # Working with Annotations

-The underlying Hyperion framework is opinionated about IIIF - it doesn't have its own abstractions of IIIF concepts like Canvas and Manifest, it expects you to code against these directly.
-It _does_ provide helpers and normalisation services, so that even if you load IIIF 2.1 resources, you can code against them as if they were version 3 resources.
-Hyperion+Vault goves you access to a managed, normalised IIIF 3 world of resources.
+The underlying Hyperion framework is opinionated about IIIF: it enables you to code directly against the IIIF Presentation 3.0 data model.
+To enable this, it provides helper functions and normalisation services, so that even if you load IIIF 2.1 resources, you can code against them as if they were version 3 resources.
+Hyperion+Vault gives you access to a managed, normalised IIIF 3 world, as if everyone's IIIF was perfectly on-spec and version 3.

-In IIIF, content is associated with canvases through Annotations, using the W3C model.
-The W3C model has a very wide scope, beyond IIIF use cases; it can offer different ways of expressing the same relationship; and is not JSON-LD 1.1.
+In IIIF, content is associated with canvases through Annotations, using the W3C Web Annotaton Data Model.
+This model has a wider scope than IIIF, and unlike the Presentation 3.0 specification it allows the same idea to be expressed in different ways.
+It's also JSON-LD 1.0, not 1.1 like IIIF.
+With annotations, there's no further spec to normalise the data to, and using annotations directly reintroduces the overly defensive, always-checking style Hyperion aims to  ; it can offer different ways of expressing the same relationship; and is not JSON-LD 1.1.
 This can make it hard to continue with the same programming style when working with annotations on IIIF resources.

 For this reason, Hyperion _does_ expose annotations through its own type system, and Canvas Panel has a special Type that represents a _displayed_ annotation - that is, an annotation drawn on the canvas surface in some way, and potentially _interactive_.